razorpay/opencensus-php/readme-docker.md

 - Setup Brew: `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 - `brew update`
-- Install PHP 7.2.+ `brew install php@7.2`
+- Install PHP 8.1.+ `brew install php@8.1`
-- Finally, install composer: `brew install composer`
+- Finally, install composer 2: `brew install composer`

-Note: The above command installs the latest version of composer, which is incompatible with our codebase right now.
-Either download composer 1.x.x directly, or use ``composer self-update 1.10.17`` to downgrade to a supported version.

 ###### Verify installation
-- Run `$ php -v`, and check if php 7.2+ is picked up.
+- Run `$ php -v`, and check if php 8.1+ is picked up.
 If a lower version is picked up, adjust the path.
      - Unlink any old versions of php using `brew unlink php@<old_version_here>`
-     - Link the path to 7.2 `brew link php@7.2`
+     - Link the path to 8.1 `brew link php@8.1`
 - Run `php -info | grep -i GMP` to check if `php-gmp` extension is installed.
 Installing php using the above command gets gmp installed with it.
 If not, run `$ brew install gmp` and re-run php info command.
 - Run `php -info | grep -i rdkafka` to check if extension of kafka is installed.
 If not, run `brew install librdkafka` and then `sudo pecl install rdkafka`.

 ###### Debug installation quirks
     1. To debug any issue with any package, you can run `brew info php@<version>`.
     2. If you are getting seemingly unrelated errors, make sure to update bash/zsh: `brew upgrade bash` and `brew upgrade zsh`.
-    3. If `brew install php@7.2` fails due to any permission issues, run `sudo chown -R $(whoami) <parent dir of problematic directory>` and retry installation.
+    3. If `brew install php@8.1` fails due to any permission issues, run `sudo chown -R $(whoami) <parent dir of problematic directory>` and retry installation.
     4. If you are getting error `PHP Startup: Unable to load dynamic library 'rdkafka.so'` then first get the location of `rdkafka.so` file by running command
         `find / -name "rdkafka.so" -print -quit 2>/dev/null`, then move this file to dir that is set as `ext_dir` which you can get by running `pecl config-show | grep 'ext_dir'`.